 Some luggage that can take a beating …

 I found this while I was hunting for new alternatives for the SPECTRE Brunello Cucinelli leather duffle bag.
 And my jaw literally dropped when I saw it.
 The style might not be to everyone’s liking.
-But I’m a sucker for vintage looking leather bags with overly complicated solid brass hardware.
+But I’m a sucker for vintage looking leather backpacks or bags with overly complicated solid brass hardware.
 So this is right my alley.
 The leather is actually American buffalo, a thick, heavy hide that has a very distinctive grain.
 Aside from the over-the-top buckles, d-rings, rivets and latches, the design of the body is pretty simple.
 It’s basically just an oversized messenger bag measuring 11″ X 19″ X 10.5″.
 About the perfect size for a quick overnight trip or for carry-on luggage.
 And it’s made in the U.S.A.
 The travel season will soon be upon us.
 Personally, I’d be a pretty happy camper with this beauty slung over my shoulder!

 Frost River Nessmuk Pack: $240.00